kabikaj/wiki_export/README.md

 # Wiki to json converter

-Package for exporting transcriptions from wiki of the COBHUNI project, parsing texts for errors, and converting to json format.
+Python program for exporting OCRed and post-corrected texts from the COBHUNI wiki and converting them into json format.

 The file config.ini.exmaple in an example of how config.ini looks like without sensitive information.